Here are some things to know about Washington adoption.

 13 Facts About the Washington Adoption Process

 The first step in choosing adoption for your child is to know the requirements, the process, and how adoptions are finalized.
 In the state of Washington, there are several steps to follow that might seem overwhelming.
-However, there are many adoption agencies in the state to assist you with the process and answering any questions you might have.
+However, there are many adoption agencies in the state to assist you with the process and answer any questions you might have.

 The following are the top 13 things you should know about the Washington adoption process.
 Use this guide to help you start to understand the process and make an educated decision about if adoption is right for you.

 In the state of Washington, the following are requirements for any person seeking to adopt.
 Individuals must be: